theintern/intern-tutorial/README.md

 });
 ```

 *Note: This example test uses `assert.strictEqual`, which is just one of many available assertions.
-For a complete list of available methods, see the [ChaiJS documentation](http://chaijs.com/api/).*
+For a complete list of available methods, see the [Chai documentation](http://chaijs.com/api/).*

 In this test module, we’ve registered a new suite for our `hello` module and named it “hello”, written a new test case for the `greet` method and named it “greet”, and added two assertions: one where we call `greet` and pass an argument, and one where we call `greet` without any argument.
 If either of these assertions fails, they will throw an error and the test case will be considered failed at that point.